We’ve collected some resources that should help you in advising students during their college search process.

 Transfer credits are accepted only from other accredited institutions.
 Credits from foreign colleges and universities may be transferred from schools recognized by national authorities as degree-granting institutions of higher learning.

 Transferring Credits from Another Institution

 Transfer credit is granted for comparable courses from accredited two- and four-year institutions that were completed in the last 10 years with grades of “C” (2.0) or better.
 A pass “P” or “CR” grade must equal a “C” or better.
 Please note, if not included on the transcript, the Registrar's Office requires documentation from your previous institution confirming a grade of "P" or "CR" equals a minimum grade of "C" before completing a course evaluation.
 Consult our Undergraduate Catalogue to read course descriptions.
 The College reserves the right to award or withhold transfer credit as well as change transfer policies.

-Once students have been offered admission to Emerson, the Registrar's Office determines the number of transferable LIberal Arts and General Education credits.
-Faculty members, in each academic department, evaluate major-related courses upon request.
-Completd credit evaluations are typically posted in studets' admission portal within a week from the date of their offer of admission.
+Once students have been offered admission to Emerson, the Registrar's Office determines the number of transferable Liberal Arts and General Education credits.
+Faculty members in each academic department evaluate major-related courses upon request.
+Completed credit evaluations are typically posted in students' admission portal within a week from the date of their offer of admission.
 The credit evaluation indicates which courses will transfer, the number of credits awarded, and the student's class standing.